-Why have fabric structures become increasingly popular as entertainment venues, including concert halls, sports centers, and meeting and event spaces?
-Their clearspan design offers more useable space inside the building, and reduces installation time, which is critical for a faster return on investment.
-Along with the proven engineering of a rigid steel frame, fabric structures are easily customized for the demands of high-occupancy buildings.
+Fabric structures have become increasingly popular as entertainment venues, including concert halls, sports centers and meeting and event spaces.
+Their clearspan design offers more useable space inside the building.
+Using the proven engineering of a rigid steel frame, fabric structures are easily customized for the demands of high-occupancy buildings.

 TWS Engineering, an engineering consulting firm in Edmonton, Alberta, recently provided a complete building performance report on The Venue at River Cree, a Legacy Building Solutions fabric structure used for casino events in nearby Enoch.
 The building report perfectly summarizes some of the advantages of Legacy buildings for public venues.